DQueiser/DQTravelSpots/WeeklyReflection.md

  * Added a generic DAO and tested.

 Much of this week was again spent on the group project - my task was setting up test cases - as well as doing research for my professional presentation.
 I am learning a lot about AWS Rekognition, although I am not sure if I wil have an app pointing to it by 11/27.
 There is a sample app on the AWS website which I can use, in any case.
 This week I added a generic DAO to my independent project and tested with it.
 I will be focused on the JSPs over the next week or so.

+### Week 12

+11/20/2019 - 0.0 hours

+Tasks Completed:
+ * None

+This week was devoted to working on the Group Project prior to its demonstration.
+Class day was my birthday so I am now officially 1/4 of the way through my life span.
+Class day was spent seeing Ford v Ferrari and hanging out in bookstores, while assisting the group revamp our project.

+### Week 13

+11/27/2019 - 0.0 hours

+Tasks Completed:
+ * None

+This week was devoted to prepping for my presentation on AWS Rekognition.
+Also, we had a full dress rehearsal at the dance studio for our Nutcracker show.

+### Week 14

+12/4/2019 - 9.0 hours so far

+Tasks Completed:
+ * JSPs fleshed out
+ * New user capability has been cleaned up

+Preparing for the code review in class tonight.
+Have all JSPs in place (although not fully constructed).
+Two weeks to finish this puppy.